j4orz/singularitysystems/src/ch1.md

 (OOO, pipelining, TODO) creates this sociocultural phenomena dubbed "Moore's Law"[X].
 The same loop is happening with the intelligence revolution's models and parallel hardware (tensor cores, TMA, TODO) which is now giving rise to the "Scaling Laws"[X].
-All of the original assumptions in the design of the compilers and chips that make up the soul of the machine are being reassessed if the dominant workload is evaluating matrix multiplications for stochastic distributions instead of fetching data for discrete algorithms.
+All of the original assumptions held in the design of the compilers and chips that make up the soul of the machine are being reassessed if the dominant workload is evaluating matrix multiplications for stochastic distributions instead of fetching data for discrete algorithms.